mbhynes/skelo/README.md

 pip3 install skelo
 ```

+Further reference information on the API is hosted on [skelo.readthedocs.io](https://skelo.readthedocs.io/en/latest/).

 ## Quickstart

 - As a quickstart, we can load and fit an `EloEstimator` (classifier) on some sample tennis data: